ntanis-dev/essentials-for-spotify/README.md

   Decreases the playback volume.
 - **Volume Mute / Unmute**
   Toggles between muting and unmuting the volume.
-- **Backward Seek**
-  Seek backward in the current song.
-- **Forward Seek**
-  Seek forward in the current song.
 - **Song Stack**
   Displays the information of the current song and offers a variety of control actions.
+- **Song Clipboard**
+  Copies the information of the current song to the clipboard.
 - **Context Information**
   Displays the information of the current context.
 - **User Information**
   Displays the information of the connected user.
-- **Song Clipboard**
-  Copies the information of the current song to the clipboard.
-- **Setup**
+- **Play Context**
-  Start here to setup Essentials for Spotify or to reset the setup process.
+  Map this button to any supported Spotify URI and press it to start playing.

 ### Dials
 - **Playback Control**\
   Controls the playback of the current song.

   - Rotate: Previous / Next
-  - Push: Rotate Seek
+  - Push: Play / Pause / Rotate Seek
   - Touch: Play / Pause
+  - Long Touch: Like / Unlike
 - **Volume Control**\
   Controls the playback volume.